python-microscopy/python-microscopy/doc/cluster/cluster_install.rst

      file system.

      ``dataserver-filter`` lets you specify a filter that will allow multiple distinct clusters to run on the same network.
-     The default value of "" will match all running servers.
+     The default value of ``""`` will match all running servers.
 This is appropriate in the recommended case where the cluster is isolated from the general network behind a dedicated switch.
 If this is not possible, setting ``dataserver-filter`` is recommended (the typical use case here would be a "Cluster of One" on an acquisition computer for standard low throughput analysis).

      **Use with** ``dataserver-filter`` **set to anything other than** ``""`` **is not well tested.**

-#. *Optional - enable GPU fitting (PYME will allow CPU fitting in the absence of these steps)*
+#. *Optional, but strongly recommended for high-throughput - enable GPU fitting (PYME will allow CPU based fitting in the absence of these steps)*

    #.
-Install CUDA (PYME will allow CPU based fitting in the absence of CUDA and warpdrive)
+Install CUDA

    #.
-Install ``pyme-warp-drive`` following instructions at ``github.com/bewersdorflab/pyme-warp-drive``
+Install ``pyme-warp-drive`` following instructions at ``https://github.com/barentine/pyme-warp-drive``